ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+bed veiled in gauze muslin and wearing
+their cotton gloves.
+The invasion in
+consequence of tho great heat, is stated
-• Tho average of human
+to be growing.&quot; • Tho average of human
 hfo, according to Professor Warren, is
 about thirty-three years.
 One-quarter
 died previous to the age of seven years;